Liverpool transfer rumours

 The latest players Liverpool have been linked with...

 Max Kruse - Liverpool have opened talks with the Werder Bremen striker, who is out of contract this summer.
-(Sunday Express, June 2)
+(Sunday Express, June 2); but Liverpool won't sign Kruse because Jurgen Klopp is impressed with Divock Origi's form and doesn't want to block the progress of Rhian Brewster at Anfield (Daily Express, June 11)

 Neil Etheridge - With back-up goalkeeper Simon Mignolet potentially leaving this summer, could Liverpool snap up Cardiff's No 1?.WalesOnline say the Reds have made an initial enquiry over Etheridge's availability this summer, but have not yet launched a formal approach.